BigStickStudio/TowerDefense/README.md

    [ ] Ability to Toggle between Free Form Camera and Player Mounted Camera
       - Switch to Fixed Mode
          - Locks to a Character if we Double Click the Character
+         - Unlocks if the Character is already selected
          - Locks to a Spawn Area if we Double Click a Region from Free Form [X] Free Fly Camera Mode has Different Controls [X] Shift + Middle Click moves the Map